tqtezos/stablecoin/docs/specification.md

 - Fails with `NOT_MINTER` if the sender is not a minter.

-- Fails with `INSUFFICIENT_BALANCE` if the sender does not have enough tokens to burn.
+- Fails with `FA2_INSUFFICIENT_BALANCE` if the sender does not have enough tokens to burn.

 - A minter with 0 minting allowance is allowed to burn tokens.